lauralifts/loadmgt-workshop/envoy.md

 Envoy always has a static configuration file, which can be YAML or JSON (in this workshop we will be using `envoy.yaml` as the configuration file).
-Envoy supports having most of its configuration supplied dynamically via a control plane, so things can be changed centrally without needing to restart Envoy.
-However, we won't be using dynamic configuration here, for simplicity.
+Envoy supports having most of its configuration supplied dynamically via a control plane - almost everything except the configuration for the control plane itself - so things can be changed centrally without needing to restart Envoy.
+However, we won't be using dynamic configuration here, for simplicity's sake and to make the configurations clear.

 ## Concepts and Terminology